You can convert your civil partnership to a marriage or convert your marriage to a civil partnership

 If you don’t live in Jersey, you need to state on your application whether you’re an EU, EEA or Swiss national.
 If you're not an EU, EEA or Swiss National, we'll give you a letter confirming your provisional booking for marriage.
 This means that you can then apply to the Home Office to get your marriage visa.

-Once your application has been approved, you can be given a conversion declaration form between three and 10 days before the day you want to convert.
+Once your application has been approved, you can be given a conversion schedule between three and 10 days before the day you want to convert.

-To issue your conversion declaration form, you and your partner need to visit us to:
+To issue your conversion schedule, you and your partner need to visit us to:

-We will then produce the conversion declaration form and three copies of your marriage certificate.
+We will then produce the conversion schedule and 2 copies of your marriage or civil partnership certificate.

 Step 3: choose your type of conversion

-If you want a marriage ceremony, you need to book the location and the
+If you want a ceremony, you need to book the location and the

-We will issue your conversion declaration and marriage certificates to your chosen marriage celebrant.
+We will issue your conversion schedule and marriage or civil partnership certificates to your chosen celebrant.

-You, your partner and the marriage celebrant will exchange vows and sign the conversion declaration form and the marriage certificates.
-When you sign these certificates, you'll officially be married.
-As you're already in a civil partnership, you don't need any witnesses.
+You, your partner and the celebrant will exchange vows and sign the conversion schedule and the marriage or civil partnership certificates.
+When you sign these certificates, you'll officially be married or civil partners.
+As you're already in a civil partnership or marriage, you don't need any witnesses.

-After your conversion, the celebrant will give you two copies of the marriage certificate.
-The conversion declaration form will be placed in the conversion register in the parish where your conversion took place.
+After your conversion, the celebrant will give you two copies of the marriage or civil partnership certificate.
+The conversion schedule will be placed in the conversion register in the parish where your conversion took place.

 Organising an administrative conversion